How Does Humidity Affect Wood Flooring?

 What can happen flooring when humidity is too high?

-High humidity affects your floor because each board expands as it absorbs increased moisture from the air.
-This results in your installed floor growing in size.
-If it cannot expand any more, it can cause wood flooring to be pushed upwards creating a bounce.
+High humidity can affect your floor because each board expands as it absorbs more moisture from the air.
+This results in wooden floorboards taking on part of that moisture and growing in size.
+All boards are expected to change size along with the weather (that's why it is so important to have expansion gaps), but when they cannot expand any further, it can push the wood flooring upwards, creating a bounce.
 This is called peaking or buckling.

 However, all is not lost.
-There are many steps that can be taken to ensure a hot humid summer won't cause a flooring disaster in your home.
-Here are our tops tips :
+There are many steps you can take to ensure hot and humid weather won't cause a flooring disaster in your home.
+It all starts the second your flooring is delivered.

 If your Floor is not Fitted yet.